t0pd4wn/loco.sh/README.md

 If for some reasons, you don't have access to these files, simply remove the ```~/.loco``` file.
 Previous installation will remain but you will be able to launch a new installation over it.

 ## Backlog
-- cli : display modes (yes, detached...)
+- cli: display modes (yes, detached...)
+- yaml: better yaml values management (normative array?)
 - packagers: test and implement cask packages
 - actions: add upgrade, init, save
 - profiles: add devops, data-scientist...